AnantShyam/CornellCourseAdvisor/README.md

+# Cornell Course Advisor

 A Machine Learning Model to tell you want course at Cornell University could be a good fit for you based on your interests!

 To run the model, clone this repository, and install the necessary packages, and run the following command:

 ```
 subjects = ""   # fill in your subjects
 query = ""      # fill in your query
 python main.py subjects query
 ```

 Insert the subjects you want the model to consider in the first argument as a string, and insert your query as the second argument as a string.